awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 **How It Works**
 Executing Automations across multiple Regions and accounts or OUs works as follows:

 1. Verify that all resources on which you want to execute the Automation, in all Regions and accounts or OUs, use identical tags\.
-If they don't, you can add them to an AWS Resource Group and target that group\.
+If they don't, you can add them to an AWS resource group and target that group\.
 For more information, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/)

-1. Log into the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Master account\.
+1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Master account\.

 1. Use the procedure in this topic to create an IAM execution role called **AWS\-SystemsManager\-AutomationExecutionRole**\.
 This role gives the user permission to execute Automation workflows\.